mustafakendiguzel/nestjs-file-mimetype-filter/README.md

 ```

 ## Example Usage
-String of 'file' is the parameter name for uploadedFile from body.(default:'file')
+String of 'file' is the parameter name for uploadedFile from body
 ```bash
 @ApiPdfFile({fileName:'file'})
   @Post()